What's the news?

 BMW Ireland has announced its plans to offer owners of older diesel cars an additional €2,000 off the price of any new BMW and MINI vehicles that have emissions of 130g/km or less.

-The Euro-4 emissions standard was introduced in January 2005 and applied to vehicles up until September 2009, when a higher standard was introduced.
+The Euro 4 emissions standard was introduced in January 2005 and applied to vehicles up until September 2009, when a higher standard was implemented.
 If you are unsure as to whether your vehicle would qualify, BMW Ireland has created a website in which you can check its eligibility by entering your vehicle's registration number - www.BMW.ie/loweremissionsallowance

 Paulo Alves of BMW Group Ireland, said: "BMW offers the widest range of low emission vehicles of any manufacturer.
 We were the first premium marque to make a clear commitment to electric mobility and having a range of sustainable mobility options too.
 We know in the early phases that people still need some incentive to make the jump to fully electric or plug-in hybrid vehicles and that is why we are delighted to announce this new allowance.
 For those who the alternative drivetrains do not suit their lifestyle we still offer allowance qualifying EU6 compliant petrol and diesel engine cars that are cleaner than ever."

-It isn't just plug-in hybrids and electric vehicles that qualify for the additional €2,000 trade-in bonus, many of BMW's smaller sized models such as the 1, 2, and 3 Series range with both petrol and diesel engines also meet the criteria of having emissions below 130g/km.
-Although many buyers are more likely to see it as an opportunity to save further money on upgrading to a plug-in hybrid or fully electric car, both of which still carry higher initial purchase prices.
+It isn't just plug-in hybrids and electric vehicles that qualify for the additional €2,000 trade-in bonus; many of BMW's smaller sized models such as the 1, 2, and 3 Series ranges with both petrol and diesel engines also meet the criteria of having emissions below 130g/km.